Home โ€ข Recipes โ€ข Welsh

 Dried Mixed Fruit

 Most supermarkets now stock an own-brand bag of dried mixed fruit, which is generally a combination of currants, raisins, sultanas and mixed peel.
-However, if you aren’t able to find one, or there is a particular dried fruit you aren’t keen of, you can easily make your own by mixing the individual fruits to the required weight.
+However, if you aren’t able to find one, or there is a particular dried fruit you aren’t keen on, you can easily make your own by mixing the individual fruits to the required weight.

 Hot Tea